 Selection pressure analysis can reveal the adaptive changes and functional evolution of genes or proteins in the evolutionary process by comparing the differences in selection pressure between different species, different genes or proteins.
 In selective pressure analysis, common methods include comparing the ratio (Ka/Ks) of a sequence's non-synonymous mutation rate (Ka, a mutation that causes an amino acid change) to its synonymous mutation rate (Ks, a mutation that does not change an amino acid).
-If the Ka/Ks ratio is significantly greater than 1, it indicates that these genes may be affected by positive selection.
-If the Ka/Ks ratio is close to 1, it indicates that these genes may be affected by neutral evolution.
-If the Ka/Ks ratio is significantly less than 1, it indicates that these genes may be affected by negative selection.
+If the Ka/Ks ratio is significantly greater than 1, it indicates that these genes may be affected by neutral evolution.
+If the Ka/Ks ratio is significantly less than 1, it indicates that these genes may be affected by neutral evolution.
+If the Ka/Ks ratio is significantly less than 1, it indicates that these genes may be affected by neutral evolution.
+If the Ka/Ks ratio is significantly less than 1, it indicates that these genes may be affected by neutral evolution.